-- The Truth About Sanitation - FICTION FACTS If I take my scrubs home and wash them in my washer they are clean and safe to use Domestic processing does come close to the commercial integrity of an accredited provider.
-If I take my Lab Coats to the local Dry Cleaner they are clean and safe to use Dry Clean standards do not address the blood bourn pathogen and body fluid sanitation Every Linen Service is the same S Only HLAC accredited laundry providers supply medically appropriate products as dictated by Joint Commission My On Premise Laundry cleans just as effectively as outsourcing to a Laundry Service OPL processing is not held to the standards such as separation of soiled and clean, higher water temperature, chemical balancing, and monitoring of products with HCH standards It doesn't matter if my linen provider is accredited The superior Joint Commission standards are in place to protect a facilities accreditation and in all facets of practice.
-As long as the linens are delivered bacteria free I am okay The HCH standards require routine testing for gram positive and gram negative bacteria long after the cleaning process.
+- The Truth About Sanitation - FICTION FACTS If I take my scrubs home and my washer they are clean and $\square$ Domestic processing does NOT come close to the commercial integrity of an accredited provider.
+If I take my Lab Coats to the I Cleaner they are clean and sa $\square$ Dry Clean standards do not address the blood borne pathogen and body fluid sanitation Every Linen Service is the san ne VS Only HLAC accredited laundry providers supply medically appropriate products as dictated by Joint Commission My On Premise Laundry clea effectively as outsourcing to a Service $\square$ OPL processing is not held to the standards such as separation of soiled and clean, higher water temperature, chemical balancing, and monitoring of products with HCH standards It doesn't matter if my linen paccredited provider is The superior Joint Commission standards are in place to protect a facilities accreditation and in all facets of practice.
+As long as the linens are delive free I am okay vered bacteria ✓ The HCH standards require routine testing for gram positive and gram negative bacteria long after the cleaning process.